grafana/thema/FAQ.md

 That's true.
 A breaking change to a contract like a schema is still breaking.

-What thema does is change the nature of the contract between communicating systems.
-Instead of agreeing on a single schema, systems agree on the whole thema lineage as the contract, with all the invariants about translation between schema versions that that entails.
+What Thema does is change the nature of the contract between communicating systems.
+Instead of agreeing on a single schema, systems agree on the whole Thema lineage as the contract, with all the invariants about translation between schema versions that that entails.

 For example, say system `A` accepts messages which is comprised of a single field named `foo`, which has value of type `int64`.
 System `B` accepts the contract, and starts sending messages to `A` according to this schema.
-What thema changes is not the schema in use by either `B` or `A` at any one time, but the agreement `A` and `B` implicitly make when `B` decides to start communicating with `A`:
+What Thema changes is not the schema in use by either `B` or `A` at any one time, but the agreement `A` and `B` implicitly make when `B` decides to start communicating with `A`:

 * **Traditional Schema:** `A` promises that messages with field `foo` containing an `int64` value will be valid in perpetuity.
 * **Thema:** `A` promises that messages with a field `foo` containing an `int64` will either be valid itself, or will be translatable into a valid message, in perpetuity.

 Thema shifts the contract up a level of abstraction - from rigid adherence to the contents of an individual schema, to the meta-property of relations between the schemas within a lineage.

-## Is thema as expressive as other schema systems?
+## Is Thema as expressive as other schema systems?

 Thema is just a thin layer of naming patterns and logical constraints atop of CUE itself, which makes this largely a question about CUE's expressiveness.

 For the most part, yes, CUE is comparably expressive to other common schema systems, like JSON Schema and OpenAPI.
 There are some areas where CUE is less expressive, and some where it's more.
 (TODO - links to more relevant info)

-## What definition of "backwards compatibility" does thema use in its checks?
+## What definition of "backwards compatibility" does Thema use in its checks?

 [CUE's definition of subsumption](https://cuelang.org/docs/concepts/logic): does `A` subsume `B`?
 If so, then `A` is backwards compatible with `B`.

 This definition is precise.
 Persnickety, even.
-But a design premise of thema is that, because thema makes breaking changes a manageable problem, precision is preferable to permissiveness: having to write a lens for eyeroll-inducing reasons is better than a pseudoguarantee people can't really depend on.
+But a design premise of Thema is that, because Thema makes breaking changes a manageable problem, precision is preferable to permissiveness: having to write a lens for eyeroll-inducing reasons is better than a pseudoguarantee people can't really depend on.

 ## Aren't breaking changes evil?
-Isn't thema encouraging bad behavior?
+Isn't Thema encouraging bad behavior?

 If you are committed to believing this, we cannot offer definitive contradictory proof.